 At CNCS, we firmly believe in the power of the student voice.
 We provide students with a number of different Leadership opportunities whilst they are at school, ranging from Head Boy and Head Girl to Student Council Tutor Representatives.
 We believe that it is imperative to give students a voice and to take their opinions and views on board, looking to change and improve things where we can.

 Head Boy and Head Girl

-The Prefect System is highly respected by our students and they wear their special pins and lanyards with pride.
+The Prefect System is highly respected by our students and they wear their special pins with pride.
 They are easily identified by the school as they are distinguished by their green ties.
 Our Prefects are positive role models and help to promote the ethos of the school by supporting both staff and students in everyday tasks, events and initiatives.
 Our students are eligible to apply for these positions at the end of year 10, if they meet the criteria relating to attendance, punctuality and behaviour, and have the qualities needed to be successful in the role.

 The Eco-Committee is run and lead by like-minded students from each year group who take the lead in introducing, running and developing the Eco-Schools programme.
 Currently, the school are completing the steps towards achieving the green flag award.
 This award embarks the school on a meaningful path towards improving the environment in both the school and the local community while at the same time having a life-long positive impact on the lives of young people and their families.
 The Eco-Schools Green Flag is an internationally recognised award for excellence in environmental action and learning and the Eco-Committee are working extremely hard within the school to ensure Cardinal Newman achieves the award.

 Years 7 and 8 are invited to help keep our school environment clean and tidy as Eco Champions.
 This role involves litter picking sessions and promoting environmentally friendly techniques to their peers!
 Our Eco Champions are excellent role models for their peers and wear their badges with pride.